contactlab/milky-way/packages/design-tokens/README.md

 - Normalizes styles for a wide range of elements (like `normalize.css`, but smaller).
 - Corrects bugs and common browser inconsistencies.
-- A separate stylesheet (`common.css`) provides useful defaults to plain HTML documents.
+- The `common.css` stylesheet provides useful defaults to plain HTML documents.
-- A separate stylesheet (`vars.css`) dispatches the Contactlab Marketing Cloud's [CSS Custom Properties (aka CSS variables)][custom-properties-url].
+- The `vars.css` stylesheet dispatches the Contactlab Marketing Cloud's [CSS Custom Properties (aka CSS variables)][custom-properties-url].
 The SCSS, LESS and JavaScript version are provided.
-- A separate stylesheet (`custom-media.css`) dispatches the Contactlab Marketing Cloud's [CSS Custom Media Queries][custom-mq-url].
+- The `custom-media.css` stylesheet injects the Contactlab Marketing Cloud's [CSS Custom Media Queries][custom-mq-url].
 The SCSS, LESS and JavaScript version are provided.

 ### Install